KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/docs/ws2-events/README.md

 {% include "./1register.md" %}

 ## Build on to the DOM dynamically {#dom} <span class="navigate-top"><a href="#top" title="Take me to the top of page"><i class="fa fa-chevron-circle-up" aria-hidden="true"></i></a></span>
-Append new elements to the DOM dynamically.
+Append new elements to the DOM programmatically.
 {% include "./2dom-manipulation.md" %}

 <!-- trick markdown to give me a little space between these two sections of text -->